 Creative Commons licences give a standard way for content creators to grant someone else permission to use their work.
 YouTube allows creators to mark their videos with a Creative Commons CC BY licence.

-If you've marked your video with a CC BY licence, you retain your copyright and other creators get to reuse your work subject to the terms of the licence.
+If you've marked your video with a CC BY licence, you retain your copyright.
+Other creators get to reuse your work subject to the terms of the licence.

 Creative Commons on YouTube

 The ability to mark uploaded videos with a Creative Commons licence is available to all creators.

 The standard YouTube licence remains the default setting for all uploads.
-To review the terms of the standard YouTube licence, please refer to our Terms of Service.
+To review the terms of the standard YouTube licence, refer to our Terms of Service.

 By marking your original video with a Creative Commons licence, you're granting the entire YouTube community the right to reuse and edit that video.

 What's eligible for a Creative Commons licence?

-Note that you can only mark your uploaded video with a Creative Commons licence if it consists entirely of content that you can license under the CC BY licence.
+You can only mark your uploaded video with a Creative Commons licence if it's all content that you can licence under the CC BY license.
 Some examples of such licensable content are: